Nikhil-Ladha/Complain-Logger/README.md

 xampp software for creating a localhost server in the system.

 You can understand how to create the database and link it to the site from any youtube video available out there.

+*P.S: You will need a server to run PHP locally for example: xampp*